TPRM: Tensor partition regression models with applications in imaging biomarker detection: Methodology

+The elements of $\ve L_s$ capture local imaging features in $\mathcal{X}^{(s)}$ across subjects, while the factor matrix ${\ve A}^{(d)}_s$ represents the common structure of all subjects in the $d-$th dimension for $d=1,\ldots, D$ \citep{Kolda2009}.
+In our ADNI analysis, we have $D=3$ and ${\ve A}^{(1)}$, ${\ve A}^{(2)}$, and ${\ve A}^{(3)}$ contain the vectors associated with the common features of the images along the coronal, saggital, and axial planes, respectively.

-There are two key advantages of using (\ref{TPRM3}) and (\ref{TPRM4}).
-First, the use of the partition model (\ref{TPRM3}) allows us to concentrate on the most important local features of each sub-tensor, instead of the major variation of the whole image, which may be unassociated with the response of interest.
-In many applications, although the effect regions associated with responses may be relatively small compared with the whole image, their size can be comparable with that of each sub-tensor.
-Therefore, one can extract more informative features associated with the response with a high probability.
-Second, the use of the canonical polyadic decomposition model (\ref{TPRM4}) can substantially reduce the dimension of the original imaging data.
-Recall the discussions in Section 1 that the use of $8\times 8\times 8$ sub-tensors can substantially reduce imaging size at a scale of $O(10^3)$.
+The use of (\ref{TPRM3}) and (\ref{TPRM4}) has two key advantages.
+First, the partition model (\ref{TPRM3}) allows us to concentrate on the most important local features of each sub-tensor, instead of the major variation of the whole image, which may be unassociated with the response of interest.
+In many applications, although the effect regions (e.g. tumor) associated with responses (e.g. breast cancer) may be relatively small compared with the whole image, their size can be comparable with that of each sub-tensor.
+Therefore, one can extract more informative features associated with the response with a higher probability.
+Second, the canonical polyadic decomposition model (\ref{TPRM4}) can substantially reduce the dimension of the original imaging data.
+For instance, consider a standard $256\times 256\times 256$ 3D array with 16,777,216 voxels, and its partition model with $32^3=32,768$ sub-arrays of size $8\times 8\times 8$.
+If we reduce each $8\times 8\times 8$ into a small number of components by using component (ii), then the total number of reduced features is around $O(10^4)$.
+We can further increase the size of each subarray in order to reduce the size of neuroimaging data to a manageable level, resulting in efficient estimation.